UtrechtUniversity/EEG-decoding/python_example/README.md

-This folder contains an example model coded in Python
+This folder contains an example model coded in Matlab

 ## Usage
 This models can be run using the workflow described in the main folder of this repository.